DScriven/RyR_STORM2D/README.md

 according to the neighbourhood limit.

-To compile this program you would need Qt5 (https://www.qt.io/ - Open Source ver 5.15.2) and access to CGAL (https://www.cgal.org/  ver 5.5 or later).
-OpenGL ver 4.3 or later is required.
+To compile this program you would need Qt5 (https://www.qt.io/ - Open Source ver 5.15.2) and access to CGAL (https://www.cgal.org/  ver 5.5 or later) and libtiff ver 4 or later (http://www.simplesystems.org/libtiff/).
+OpenGL ver 4.3 or later is also required.

 To install this program on your Windows computer download RyR_STORM2D_Installer.exe.
 This program works on both Windows 10 & 11.
 The documents, installed as